 The Halswell Ward is well provided for in terms of greenspace.
-There are 209 different reserves in the ward totalling 4.12 km meaning 312 m of greenspace per head of population.
-There are 49 parks with playground equipment, nine parks with basketball half courts, eight tennis courts, two skate parks, two petangue courts and two with fitness equipment.
+There are 180 different reserves in the ward totalling approx. 525 h2, meaning 158.9 m2 per person.
+This figure excludes the major regional parks that are also located within the ward are.
+Of the 180 greenspaces there are 43 parks with playground equipment, seven parks with basketball half courts, eight tennis courts, two skate parks, two petanque courts and two with fitness equipment.